HimesGroup/snpsettest/README.md

 the statistical test described in [VEGAS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2896770/) (**ve**rsatile **g**ene-based **a**ssociation **s**tudy), which combines
-the effects of a set of SNPs within a set accounting for linkage disequilibrium between markers.
-This package uses a more efficient method than the original implementation for computing a set-level p-value, significantly reducing computation time.
+the effects of a set of SNPs accounting for linkage disequilibrium between markers.
+This package uses a more efficient method than the original VEGAS implementation for computing a set-level p-value, significantly reducing computation time.

 ## Installation